Some things we do

 One of the benefits of memory is being able to use the past to inform predictions about the future.
 We study how we use memory to anticipate upcoming events, the mechanisms by which this happens in the brain, and the consequences of prediction for ongoing behavior.

 We emphasize an integrative approach that uses multiple methods to arrive at a comprehensive picture of the brain and behavior.
-This includes behavioral studies, functional magnetic resonance imaging (fMRI), and neuropsychological studies of patients with brain lesions due to stroke, tumors, epilepsy, anoxia, or neurological disorders.
-Computational modeling and other techniques of measuring brain activity (e.g., EEG or intracranial EEG) are also useful for shedding insight on the questions we tackle.
-Finally, we are starting work with pharmacological manipulations (of cholinergic and dopaminergic systems) to determine how neurotransmitter systems bias information processing in the brain to influence behavior.
+This includes behavioral studies, functional magnetic resonance imaging (fMRI), pharmacological manipulations, eye tracking, virtual reality, and neuropsychological studies of patients with brain lesions due to stroke, tumors, epilepsy, anoxia, or neurological disorders.